-How quickly will the purchase proceed, when a shareholder becomes incapacitated?
+How quickly will the purchase proceed when a shareholder dies?

-It depends on the parties involved, but under the agreement the option to sell operates for 12 months from the date of payment of the benefit under the critical illness plan and the option to buy for six months.
-The different terms are there to support the position that the agreement is not, in effect, a binding contract for sale/purchase.
+It depends on the parties involved, but under the agreement the option to sell operates for six months from the date of the shareholder's death and the option to buy for three months.
+In both cases the option can be exercised within one month of obtaining the grant of representation if later.
+The different terms are there to support the position that the agreement is not, in effect, a binding contract for sale/ purchase.
+Compliance with the relevant legal requirements (outlined earlier) at the time and obtaining the relevant clearances will also of course impact on the timescale.

-What are the tax consequences of the Draft Option Agreement?
+What are the tax consequences of the draft double option agreement